Tylern-prog/Push-to-talk-command-to-JSON-prototype/README.md

 NOTE: whisper model will download at runtime

 ### Running the app
-1. In terminal run: 'export LLM_GGUF_PATH="/path/to/model.gguf"'
+1. Terminal: 'export LLM_GGUF_PATH="/path/to/model.gguf"'
+2. Terminal: 'source virtenv/bin/activate'
-2. execute: python3 main.py
+3. execute: python3 main.py
-3. hold the the "hold to talk" button and give a command
+4. hold the the "hold to talk" button and give a command